Michael G. Archbold

 Michael G. (Mike) Archbold is an American businessman in the retail industry and the former chief executive officer of GNC.

 Career

-Prior to GNC, Archbold served as chief executive officer of Talbots from August 2012 to August 2014.
-He also served as the president of The Vitamin Shoppe from April 2011 to June 2012.
-In addition, Archbold served as chief financial officer at Saks Fifth Avenue and AutoZone.
+Prior to GNC, Archbold was chief executive officer of Talbots from August 2012 to August 2014.
+He also was the president of The Vitamin Shoppe from April 2011 to June 2012.
+In addition, Archbold was chief financial officer at Saks Fifth Avenue and AutoZone.

 Education

 Archbold received his bachelor's of science degree in accounting from the Fairfield University Dolan School of Business in 1982.